GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 You can see the full list of new and potential capabilities at the [Fugu API Tracker](https://goo.gle/fugu-api-tracker).

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/uIIvM9xocYkjmBfHSrJE.svg", alt="A fugu fish, the logo of Project Fugu.", width="150", height="150" %}
+{% Img style="float: left;" src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/uIIvM9xocYkjmBfHSrJE.svg", alt="A fugu fish, the logo of Project Fugu.", width="150", height="150" %}

 ## Capabilities available in stable {: #in-stable }